GettingMarried/GMWiki/Couple-dashboard-data-structure.md

 // (Note) "dashboardState" object is a site-wide configuration
 // It is used on all pages for logged-in users as it is required for the menu.
 //
-window.GettingMarried.dashboardState = { /** couple dashboard data structure */ };
+// (Note) the object should be "null" if the user is not logged in window.GettingMarried.dashboardState = { /** couple dashboard data structure */ };

 // // "initialState" deals with the main application we have on the specific page